ibrunafernandes/ibrunafernandes/README.md

 ## Well, what can I say about myself?

-🕵️‍♀️ although I didn't become a software developer, since I was a child I've always been very interested in hardware and software and the world of technology;
+🕵️‍♀️ Although I didn't become a software developer, since I was a child I've always been very interested in hardware and software and the world of technology;

 🔭 I have an entrepreneurship project with a socio-environmental impact (technology-based);